 Vitamin B12, Vitamin D2, Vitamin B2/riboflavin, Lactic acid • Proteolytic enzymes, Rennet, Emulsifiers (including monoglycerides, diglycerides and polysorbate), Enzymes, Glycerin, Yeast ingredients.

 These are all vegan ingredients and they’re included in Kellogg’s Rice Krispies cereals and other Kellogg’s products.

 As I mentioned, Kellogg’s Rice Krispies cereals don’t have vegan-friendly ingredients.
 However, some people consider it vegan.
 There’s an ever-going debate whether sugar, iron, and vitamin D3 are vegan or not.
 I’ll state the facts and leave it up to you to decide.

 Sugar is typically available in two forms — organic and plain.
 The problem with plain sugar is the way in which it's processed.
-Many producers use animal bone char for processing sugar, so many vegans consider it non-vegan .
+Based on one of the articles found on the OneGreenPlanet website, many producers use animal bone char for processing sugar, so many vegans consider it non-vegan .

 Sugar in the US is mainly produced from sugar cane, even though it can also be produced from sugar beet.
 The production of sugar from sugar beet doesn't require bone char processing, making the final product vegan and organic.

 "There are no technical reasons preventing the production of organic beet sugar; it has been done in Europe."